Lena Aslanidou, L.S.W., M.P.W

 Certified Process Worker

 Gregory was born in Athens in 1981.
-He remembers himself in a very younge age, having a passionate curiosity .
+He remembers himself in a very young age, having a passionate curiosity.
 He was full of questions about the world, relationships, feelings, himself.

 At the age of 19, and after a series of car accidents, he started his personal therapy with a process worker.
 He became the car, in its uncontrolled movement leading to the accident.
 Encouraged to pay attention to what was happening, moments later he found himself with tears pouring down his face after having glimpsed what actually needed crashing.
 Processwork fascinated him right there and then.

 He studied Hotel management in Athens and worked in the tourism industry from 2000 to 2006.
-At the same time he attended worldwork in Greece and Australia and kept working on himself in a therapeutic container.
-His process led him to Portland Oregon in January 2007 to attend the Winter intensive seminar, where the basic concepts of pw are taught and explained.
+At the same time he attended Worldwork in Greece and Australia and kept working on himself in a therapeutic context.
+His process led him to Portland, Oregon, in January 2007 to attend the Winter Intensive seminar, where the basic concepts of Processwork are taught and explained.

-Dream work, Symptom work, relationships, group work,inner work… this awareness paradigm gave him space to breathe.
-Acknowledging marginalized parts of himself and finding meaning in disturbances, he learnt to see the world with his eyes closed and appreciate tiny bits of wholeness.
+Dream work, symptom work, relationships, group work, inner work… this awareness paradigm gave him space to breathe.
+Acknowledging marginalized parts of himself and finding meaning in disturbances, he learned to see the world with his eyes closed and appreciate tiny bits of wholeness.

 Together with colleagues he co-founded Processwork Greece.
 He works privately In Athens as an awareness facilitator.
-He is part of the organizing team of Worldwork 2017 Greece.
+He was part of the organizing team of Worldwork 2017 Greece.

 Contact Info